This post has been updated for 2020.

-Spring has sprung, and we’re entering the final countdown to summer.
-These months also mark the closing stretch of the hiring process for a four-letter word loathed by students and employers alike.
+The late summer months mark the closing stretch of a four-letter word loathed by students and employers alike: internships.

 Maybe my math is a bit fuzzy there (actually I’m sure it is because I’m a numbers guy), but these resume-building, supplemental hiring opportunities are rarely held in high esteem by either side — especially when you attach the word “unpaid” to it.